Last Updated on

 Facilitation of Recovery

-Mindfulness can not only help you deal with a chronic or potentially terminal illness or life-threatening event, it can also help you recover from it.
+Mindfulness can not only help you deal with a chronic or potentially terminal illness or life-threatening event, but it can also help you move on from it.

 Decreased Depressive Symptoms

 Mindfulness has long been considered an effective supplemental treatment for depression.
 It has been found to decrease depressive symptoms, anxiety, and stress in college students, as well as increasing self-compassion when compared with yoga alone (Falsafi, 2016).